Skip to main content

 Zapier connects apps.
 The entire product is "when this happens, do that."
 No AI magic.
 No delightful animations.
 Just reliable automation that runs in the background while you do actual work.

-Linear is a project tracker — a category so crowded it seems impossible to differentiate.
+Linear is a project tracker.
+A category so crowded it seems impossible to differentiate.
 Linear won by being fast.
 Not "fast with caveats."
 Just fast.
 Every interaction is under 50ms.
 That is not exciting.
 It is the reason teams switch from Jira.
+See our PM tool directory for how these tools stack up across reliability and speed dimensions.

 Boring is not a universal prescription.
 Invest in excitement when: